finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 #### architectural safety

-Addressing the fallacies of distributed computing, ensure that services are as available as possible and consumer handle failures gracefully by using such mechanisms as circuit breakers, load balancing, and bulkheads.
+Addressing the fallacies of distributed computing, ensure that services are as available as possible and consumers handle failures gracefully by using such mechanisms as circuit breakers, load balancing, and bulkheads.

 If you want more than I can only highly recommend Sam Newman's just published book on <a href="http://shop.oreilly.com/product/0636920033158.do">Building Microservices</a>.
 <img src="http://akamaicovers.oreilly.com/images/0636920033158/cat.gif"/>